scuc/Vantage-XML-Generator/README.md

 ## Project Description

-Vantage, by Telestream, is a Windows-based solution for deigning and managing fully automated media workflows.
+Vantage, by Telestream, is a Windows-based solution for designing and managing fully automated media workflows.
 Project archving is a typical workflow that occurs at the end of media pipeline.
 The media archives are created by placing a collection of files and/or project folders into a container (.ZIP, .dmg, .iso, etc) The problem with using Vantage for this task is that it's workflows are file-based, a project directory cannot trigger a Vantage workflow.

 This Python script was created out the need to automate the archiving of media projects from within a Vantage workflow.
 These projects exist in the filesystem as a directory with any number of sub-directories and files.
 In order to place the project into a Vantage watch-folder and trigger a workflow, the Python script must first generate some type of associated file and metadata.